kalviumcommunity/AI-Quiz-Generator/README.md

 ---

-## 🖼️ Example Usage
+## 🖼️ Sample Run

 **Input Text:**

-> "Photosynthesis is the process by which plants convert sunlight into energy.
-Chlorophyll absorbs sunlight, producing glucose and oxygen."
+> "Photosynthesis is the process where plants use sunlight to produce energy.
+Chlorophyll captures light, resulting in glucose and oxygen."

-**AI-Generated Quiz:**
+**Generated Quiz:**

-1. What pigment is essential for photosynthesis?
+1. Which pigment is key for photosynthesis?

    * a) Hemoglobin
    * b) Chlorophyll ✅
    * c) Melanin
    * d) Keratin

-2. What is one main product of photosynthesis?
+2. Which of these is a product of photosynthesis?

    * a) Carbon dioxide
    * b) Glucose ✅